 - Street Team Youth Programs

 - My Account

-On this date in 1909, the New York Amsterdam News was founded.
+On this date, in 1909, the New York Amsterdam News was founded.
 It has been one of the leading Black weekly newspapers for over 100 years.

 The Amsterdam News was named after the avenue on which James H. Anderson lived, once known as San Juan Hill.
 The business offices were relocated to Harlem in 1910.
 During this early period, between the 1910s and 1920s, Black journalists such as T. Thomas Fortune wrote for and edited the paper.
 In 1926, Sadie Warren, the wife of Edward Warren, one of its first publishers, purchased the paper.
-It was resold 10 years later to two West Indian physicians, Clelan Bethan Powell and Phillip M. H. Savory, who served as editor-publisher and secretary-treasurer.
+It was resold ten years later to two West Indian physicians, Clelan Bethan Powell and Phillip M. H. Savory, who served as editor-publisher and secretary-treasurer.

-Under their management, the now semi-weekly paper became the first Black newspaper to have all of its departments unionized.
-The Amsterdam News then began to focus on not only local but also national, events.
-Many prominent African Americans including W.E.B.
+Under their management, the now semi-weekly paper became the first Black newspaper to have all its departments unionized.
+The Amsterdam News then began to focus on not only local but also national events.
+Many prominent African Americans, including W.E.B.
 Du Bois, Roy Wilkins, and Adam Clayton Powell, Jr., contributed columns and articles.
 When Marvel Cooke joined the staff, she became the paper's first female news reporter.
 The Amsterdam News supported many American Civil Rights causes.
 During World War II, with other Black papers, it fought for civil rights in the armed forces.